Council & Housing Association Tenants:

 Where Do You Stand?

-Your landlord is legally required to respond to your request for repairs, carry out necessary inspections, and complete repairs within a timely manner.
+Your landlord is legally required to respond to your request for repairs and complete those repairs within a timely manner.

-If they fail to do any of the above, you can make a housing disrepair claim to seek repairs and compensation.
+If they fail to do so, you may be eligible to make a housing disrepair claim to seek repairs and compensation.

 Why Claim?